Turingraph/JOCR/doc/code_of_conduct.md

 -	4th Correct Example: `len(ls)`
 -	4th Correct Example: `len(obj = ls)`
 15. You can use `############################` for separating the Python file as multiple sections depending on how you separate it.
+16. Do not specify the output type of OOP constructure and the input type of parameter `self` in class.

 # Naming Meaning